 - 2005, Georgia: $3,500,000, Verdict: When the patient goes to the doctor with abdominal pain, the doctor scans the patient’s gallbladder.
 He misreads the scan, prompting him to suggest ERCP.
 During the procedure, the patient’s duodenum tears, requiring further surgery including kidney stents.
 The jury awards the patient $3,500,000.

 - 2000, Maryland: $373,728 Verdict: The plaintiff goes to the hospital after suffering from abdominal pain.
 Her gastroenterologist performs an ERCP to see if she has any gallstones.
 After the procedure, the plaintiff’s pain is more severe.
 She finds out that her liver was torn during the ERCP.
 She sues the doctor, alleging that he used excessive force when performing the procedure.
 The doctor alleges that the liver was already damaged.
 In the end, the jury awards the plaintiff $373,728.

-If you think you have a potential wrongful death and/or medical malpractice claim on your on behalf or for someone you loved because a doctor caused injury during a ERCP, call 800-553-8082 to discuss your potential case or get a free no obligation case evaluation.
+If you think you have a potential wrongful death and/or medical malpractice claim on your behalf or for someone you loved because a doctor caused injury during an ERCP, call 800-553-8082 to discuss your potential case or get a free no-obligation case evaluation.

 - Medical malpractice claims in Maryland: an overview